-Solid hardwood flooring is a single plank while engineered has two pieces of wood.
-The top piece of an engineered floor is usually thin and it is the hardwood while its base is plywood.
+Solid hardwood flooring is a single plank, while engineered has two pieces of wood.
+The top piece of an engineered floor is usually thin and is hardwood, while its base is plywood.
 You can sand solid hardwood floors multiple times until the plank of wood becomes too thin for pre-finishing.
-Because of the characteristic of hardwood floors of having a thick sandable plank, it is also more durable than engineered hardwood floors.
+Because of the characteristic of hardwood floors having a thick sandable plank, it is also more durable than engineered hardwood floors.

 Engineered wood sanding depends on how thick the top layer is.
 The sanding of standard engineered wood is two or three times in its lifetime.
-You should never sand engineered woods with a very thin top layer even once.
-While engineered wood with a thick top layer of at least 5mm is safe for sanding as often as a solid hardwood flooring.
+You should never sand engineered woods with a thin top layer even once.
+However, engineered wood with a thick top layer of at least 5mm is safe for sanding like solid hardwood flooring.

 3. The Thickness of The Hardwood Plank

 Hardwood floors come in a variety of widths.
 You should sand it if the plank is thick enough for sanding.
 Therefore, the thicker the plank of wood, the more times you can sand it in its lifespan.